How Many Cryptos Have Failed? List of Dead Coins That Went Bust

 6. Ethereum’s DAO

-Launched in 2016, Ethereum network members launched one of the first-ever decentralized autonomous organizations (DAOs).
-Known as ‘The DAO’, or Genesis DAO, the group utilized a native token, to generate funds that could then be used to support new ideas or protocols.
+In 2016, Ethereum network members launched one of the first-ever decentralized autonomous organizations (DAOs).
+Known as ‘The DAO’ or Genesis DAO, the group utilized a native token to generate funds that could then be used to support new ideas or protocols.

 The plan was to allow token holders to vote for the most promising projects and then receive a proportion of any profits generated.
 Unfortunately, after only 3 months of operation, The DAO was one of the biggest DeFi hacks with 3.6 million ETH drained worth $70 million at the time.

 To reverse the transaction and, therefore, refund the lost ETH, it was agreed that the Ethereum blockchain would undergo a hard fork.
-However, this did not sit well with a large percentage of Ethereum users as it was seen to go against what blockchain technology stands for.
+However, this did not sit well with a large percentage of Ethereum users, as it was seen as going against what blockchain technology stands for.

 Alongside disagreements, The DAO token was delisted from Poloniex and Kraken exchanges and then served a lawsuit from the SEC stating that The DAO had violated securities laws.
 The token was eventually abandoned altogether in 2017.